 Name Target IP - Packet Gen eration En able (TIP.PC iE) Packet

 Packet Format

 7 6 5 4 3 2 1 0

-0 IPBytes • 1 0 0 0 1
+0 0 IPBytes 1 0 0 0 1

-1 TargetIP[7:0] • •
+1 TargetIP[ 7:0] • •

-2 TargetIP[15:8]
+2 TargetIP[ 15:8]

 3 TargetIP[

-4 TargetIP[31:24]
+4 TargetIP[ 31:24]

-5 5 TargetIP[39:32]
+5 TargetIP[

 6 TargetIP[

 7 TargetIP[

-8 TargetIP[63:56]
+8 TargetIP[ 63:56]

-Dependencies PacketEn t ransitions t o 1 Generation Scenario Any branch instruction, control flow transfer, or MOV CR3 that sets PacketEn, a WRMSR that enables packet generation and sets PacketEn
+Dependencies PacketEn t ransitions t o 1 Generatio Scenario CR3 1 that sets PacketEn, a a WRMSR th

-Description Indicates that PacketEn has transitioned to 1.
+Description This can od are asserted are asserted in a second in a Indicates that PacketEn has transitioned to 1.
 It provides the IP at which the tracing begins.
 This can occur due to any of the enables that comprise PacketEn transitioning from 0 to 1, as long as all the others are asserted.
 Examples: TriggerEn: This is set on software write to set IA32_RTIT_CTL.TraceEn as long as the Stopped and Error bits in IA32_RTIT_STATUS are clear.
 The IP payload will be the Next IP of the WRMSR.
 FilterEn: This is set when software jumps into the tracing region.
 This region is defined by enabling IP filtering in IA32_RTIT_CTL.ADDRn_CFG, and defining the range in IA32_RTIT_ADDRn[AB], see.
 Section 35.2.4.3.
 The IP payload will be the target of the branch.
 ContextEn: This is set on a CPL change, a CR3 write or any other means of changing ContextEn.
-The IP payload will be the Next IP of the instruction that changes context if it is not a branch, otherwise it will be the target of the branch.
+The IP payload will be the Next IP of the instruction that changes context if it is not a branch, otherwise it will be the target of

 Application TIP.PGE pa ckets bind t o the instr uction at th e IP given n the p ayloa nd.

 • •